emedinac/mnist-cuda-cpp/README.md

-# cucnn and cublas for neural networks
+# cudnn and cublas for neural networks
 Simplistic test on CuDNN and CuBLAS for a simple neural net (LeNET?) training using MNIST dataset.

 # Disclaimer